 Lead singer Ronnie Van Zant started Noble Five with Burns, guitarists Gary Rossington and Allen Collins and bassist Larry Junstrom in their hometown.
 It then made a name change in a reference to a high school gym teacher.

-changed members over the years as it produced rock anthems including "Sweet Home Alabama" and "Freebird."
-Burns left the band before its third studio album, "Nuthin Fancy," in 1975, "exhausted by touring," according to the band's Rock and Roll Hall of Fame biography
+Lynyrd Skynyrd changed members over the years as it produced rock anthems including “Sweet Home Alabama” and “Freebird.”
+Burns left the band before its third studio album, “Nuthin Fancy,” in 1975, “exhausted by touring,” according to the band’s Rock and Roll Hall of Fame biography.

 He was not involved in the 1977 plane crash that killed three members, including Van Zant.